GENERAL ASSEMBLY OF MEMBERS 2020-2022

 Oriana Romano heads the OECD Water Governance Initiative and coordinates the programme on the Economics and Governance of Circular Economy in Cities at the Cities, Urban Policies, and Sustainable Development Division of the OECD Centre for Entrepreneurship, SMEs, Regions and Cities.
 Before joining the OECD in 2013, she was research assistant and university lecturer in Environmental Economics at the Centre for International Business and Sustainability in London Metropolitan University and at the Department of Social Science of the University “L’Orientale” in Naples.
 (Naples, Italy).

 Three to five WIN members are elected to form the Supervisory Board and provide oversight of the WIN Executive Director.
-The Board is currently composed of: Alejandro Jiménez for SIWI, Maylí Sepulveda for ControlaTuGobierno, Ravi Narayanan, Dick van Ginhoven, and Robert Gakubia.
-Ravi Narayanan was elected Chair of the Board in November 2019.
+The Board is currently composed of: Alejandro Jiménez for SIWI, Maylí Sepulveda for ControlaTuGobierno, Letitia Obeng, Dick van Ginhoven, and Robert Gakubia.
+Letitia Obeng was elected Chair of the Board and Dick van Ginhoven was re-elected as Secretary of the Board, both in November 2020.

 The Supervisory Board appointed Barbara Schreiner as the Association’s Executive Director (Vorstand) in 2018.